TransferWare/dbug/docs/index.md

 permalink: /
 ---

-# Quick but not dirty
+# Debugging all over the world
 {: .fs-9 }

-This package can be used in C, Java and Perl programs as well in Oracle PL/SQL tools thanks to the integration with (https://github.com/TransferWare/plsdbug).
+This package can be used in C, Java and Perl programs and in Oracle PL/SQL too thanks to the integration with (https://github.com/TransferWare/plsdbug).
 {: .fs-6 .fw-300 }

 [Get started now](https://github.com/TransferWare/dbug){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }